Wagtail - Creating Custom Choosers with Viewsets

 user_chooser_viewset = UserChooserViewSet("user_chooser")

-• icon can be any named icon found in the Wagtail style guide.
+• icon can be any named icon found in the Wagtail style guide or that you have registered on your site.

 Note that after we define the class, we create an instance of that class and assign it to a module level variable.
 This is used to register the viewset in the hook below.